Ytterbium-doped Laser Gain Media

 Ytterbium (Yb) is a chemical element belonging to the group of rare earth metals.
 In laser technology, it has acquired a prominent role in the form of the trivalent ion Yb3+, which is used as a laser-active dopant in a variety of host materials, including crystals, glasses and ceramics, also often in active optical fibers.
 It is often used in various types of high-power lasers and for wavelength-tunable solid-state lasers.

 Special Properties of Ytterbium-doped Gain Media

 - They have a very simple electronic level structure, with only one excited state manifold (2F5/2) within reach from the ground-state manifold (2F7/2) with near-infrared or visible photons.
 Pumping and amplification involve transitions between different sublevels of the ground-state and excited-state manifolds (see Figure 1).
 The sublevels would be energy-degenerate in vacuum, but that degeneracy is removed by the electric field in the crystal lattice.

 - The quantum defect is always small, potentially allowing for very high power efficiencies of lasers and reducing thermal effects (e.g. thermal lensing) in high-power lasers.
 However, complications can arise from the pronounced quasi-three-level behavior (see below), which is inevitable consequence of the small quantum defect.

 - The simple electronic structure excludes excited-state absorption and also a variety of detrimental quenching processes.

 - The gain bandwidth of the laser transitions is typically fairly large, compared with, e.g., neodymium-doped crystals.
 This allows for wide wavelength tuning ranges or for generating ultrashort pulses in mode-locked lasers.

 The small quantum defect also has a usually unwanted consequence: the significant quasi-three-level behavior, particularly at short wavelengths.
 This requires such lasers to be operated with relatively high pump intensities and makes it more difficult to fully realize the potential for high power efficiency.
-Another difficulty arises for the resonator designs of end-pumped ytterbium lasers: a resonator mirror for injecting the pump light must have a high reflectivity at the laser wavelength and a high transmission at the only slightly shorter pump wavelength.
+Another difficulty arises for the resonator designs of end-pumped ytterbium lasers: a resonator mirror for injecting the pump light must have a high reflectance at the laser wavelength and a high transmittance at the only slightly shorter pump wavelength.
 Dichroic mirrors with such properties for closely lying wavelengths are difficult to make.